georgedobreff/discord-llm-bot/README.md

 10. Define the name of the channel where you want the server-side waifu.
 11. Define the prompt used to generate the check-in DM message.
 12. Set the bot activity and status on Discord.
+13. Change the LLM used for web search.

 ## WARNING!